Greater New Orleans Sports Hall of Fame

 2009: NOLA Hall Recognizes McDonald and Schneider

 Each year's Hall of Fame class is selected by the Greater New Orleans Awards Selection Committee, a volunteer group which has met monthly to pay homage to outstanding achievements in athletics in the Greater New Orleans area for over five decades.
-In addition to the Hall of Fame, the committee recognizes an Amateur Athlete of the Month for the Greater New Orleans area and selects yearly winners for a variety of major awards, including the Eddie Robinson Award.
+In addition to the Hall of Fame, the committee recognizes an Amateur Athlete of the Month for the Greater New Orleans area and selects yearly winners for a variety of major awards, including the Eddie Robinson Award and the Jimmy Collins Awards.
 The group also selects the Corbett Awards, presented annually to the most outstanding male and female collegiate athletes in the State of Louisiana.
 The Corbett Award was created in 1967 and named in honor of the late James J. Corbett to commemorate his many contributions to intercollegiate athletics and specifically to the Sugar Bowl.

 The Committee began in 1958 when James Collins spearheaded a group of sports journalists to form a sports awards committee to immortalize local sports history.
 For 12 years, the committee honored local athletes each month.
 In 1970, the Sugar Bowl stepped in to sponsor and revitalize the committee, leading to the creation of the Greater New Orleans Sports Hall of Fame in 1971, honoring 10 legends from the Crescent City in its first induction class.
 To be eligible for the Hall of Fame, nominees must have excelled in the sports field in New Orleans or been born or raised in the city.
 Each year, the Committee evaluates nominees and selects the inductees.
 Plaques honoring the 211 members (through 2013) of the Hall of Fame are displayed at Gate G on the Club Level of the Mercedes-Benz Superdome.